Supporting Your Piano Pathway

 whenever you get the chance, and preferably informally at first.

-Developing your Active Repertoire
+Continuing your Active Repertoire

 Over the coming months, as you learn new pieces, you will want to refresh your list of Active Repertoire rather than continuing to play the same three pieces.
-The Active Repertoire Challenge is refreshed each quarter, so remember to subscribe to Pianodao for your regular updated sheets.
-To do this, simply add your email at the bottom of this page.

 Through the year, reflect on your progress and update your choice of Active Repertoire pieces.
 Try to include something you have newly learnt or revisited during the previous season/quarter.

 Browse the full Pianodao Music Library for ideas of new repertoire that is suitable for your level.
+On your Project sheets, list pieces you are currently working on, and later consider whether to continue playing them as part of your Active Repertoire.

 Some Tips for Teachers